 To provide some information on what these requirements look like, here is a link to the Mass Youth Soccer Return to Play guidelines now in force.
 Please review the Parent and Player sections found on Pages 9 and 10, in the linked document: You will also be asked to click through to these guidelines and initial receipt during the waiver part of our registration process.

-All players, coaches, referees, and spectators will be required to adhere to any revised published guidelines and protocols which will be made available closer to the start of the season.
+All players, coaches, referees, and spectators will be required to adhere to any revised published guidelines and protocols.
 Each team is required to have an assistant coach who acts as a COVID-19 Safety Coordinator while on the field.

 Additionally, the session times and game/practice formats that we have used in the past were adjusted to accommodate all required social distancing parameters.
 We ask that you remain flexible and adapt!